 Compressed CO2 tanks are widely available at grow stores, or even stores that sell home brewing supplies.
 Unlike generators, the CO2 is made by the manufacturer and kept in the tanks for use.
 With the compressed CO2 tanks you’re also able to control the output levels of CO2 without a high-tech monitor.
 Compressed CO2 tanks come equipped with a ‘doser,’ or pressure gauge, a flow meter, a timer, a solenoid valve, and tubing for use.
 Plus, with no burning, there’s no extra heat that’s produced.
 Compressed CO2 tanks are the ideal option for smaller grow rooms, and are typically cheaper than generators up-front.

-How to Calculate How Much CO2 You Need
+How To Calculate How Much CO2 You Need

 To regulate the levels of CO2 in your garden, you’ll need to get a monitor that measures CO2 in PPM or parts per million.
 In regular air, typically CO2 is around 300-400 PPM.
-Plants benefit from levels of 1200-2000 PPM so you’ll not only need to monitor your natural levels, but how much you’re outputting to reach the optimal amounts.
+Plants benefit from levels of 1200-2000 PPM, so you’ll not only need to monitor your natural levels, but how much you’re outputting to reach the optimal amounts.

 While one study has shown plants can handle and boost yields with levels of 10,000 PPM, humans and animals can’t.
 For the most part you won’t have to worry about any risks of supplying CO2 to your grow room, health-wise, but anything over 3,000+ can be harmful.
 Over 5,000+ can be deadly, hence the importance of keeping levels in check.

-Alternative Ways to Add CO2
+Alternative Ways To Add CO2

 Of course, there are more ‘at-home’ methods for adding CO2 to your grow room too.
 While these aren’t the most recommended methods, due to their lack of level control they can still supplement CO2 for its benefits.